ParkinT/RubyMotion_Life/README.md

 *  Tests!
 Of course, we should have tests.

 Please hack on this and, where you see an area for improvement, update it.
 I would like to expand my expertise in Ruby Motion and appreciate your experience to guide me.
 Don't hesitate to send a pull request.

+This application was fun to develop.
+The very first thing I typed was `motion create life`.
+I felt like Doctor Frankenstein!! <g>